MyNameIsTrez/grug-tests/README.md

 Note that if you're using a Debian-based distribution like Ubuntu 22.04, you might need to run `sudo sysctl vm.mmap_rnd_bits=28` to fix address sanitizer, which `tests.sh` uses.
 See [this GitHub thread](https://github.com/actions/runner-images/issues/9524#issuecomment-2002475952) for context.

+## Run tests.sh on save

+1. Install this [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension for VS Code.
+2. In the Output window, which is one of the buttons next to the Terminal button, press the dropdown on the right and select `Run On Save`.
+Here you will see the output of the tests every time you save.

 ## Inspecting the tokens and AST

 ```bash